You would think that sugar must be vegan, wouldn’t you? So is it true that sugar is processed with bone char?

 Wow that’s a lot of bones.

-Who would have thought that the white pureness of sugar doesn’t belong to natural sugar at all, but is thanks to yet another commercial system to make it more enticing to the consumer?
+Who would have thought that the white pureness of sugar doesn’t belong to natural sugar at all, but is thanks to yet another commercial system to make it more enticing to us fickle human beings?

-But Brown Sugar is Free From Bone Char Filtration, Right?
+So Brown Sugar’s Free From Bone Char Filtration, Right?

-You might think that brown sugar must be safe, as it isn’t white anyway.
+You might think that brown sugar must be safe, as it isn’t white in the first place.

 But you’d be mistaken.

-Brown sugar, before it’s brown, starts out as any processed sugar and is bleached and filtered just the same to make pure white sugar, then it’s treated with molasses to give it back some brown colour.
+Brown sugar, before it’s brown, starts out as any other processed sugar.
+It’s bleached and filtered just the same to make pure white sugar, then it’s treated with molasses to give it back some brown colour.

-So forget thinking that brown sugar is more natural than white.
+So forget thinking that brown sugar’s more natural than white.
+Not any more baby.

 Adios, healthy image of brown sugar.